brycetolman54/dailydose/README.md

 - ***Application elements:*** I used great contrast and white space.
 I used borders nicely to modularize the sections on each page.
 - ***Application text content:*** My fonts are consistent.
 I have bold font where needed.
 - ***Application Iamges:*** I made the image I had on my site into the background image for the top of my site.

+# JavaScript Deliverable
+- ***Login:*** You can toggle between logging in and signing up.
+As you enter the username and password, it checks to make sure they fit the required format.
+When you hit login, it stores the username in the local storage to display on the other pages.
+- ***Database:*** It pulls the posts from the database to populate the feed.html page.
+It displays the chats with other users that are stored.
+- ***WebSocket:*** I made that chat update whenever somebody writes to another person.
+This will be replaced by websockets later.
+I also have a spot for the inspirational quote on the feed that will be filled in later by the WebSocket data rather than the one quote I have.
+- ***Application Logic:*** The chats page reloads based on user interaction by making new chats, selecting a chat to look at, and sending a message in a chat.